ataras2/zemax_to_cad/README.md

 5. Set each mate to use the global variables and rebuild
 6. Every time you change zemax, repeat 2-3 and hit rebuild

+See the main of `Prescription2swTxt.py` for example usage